tatiananantes/skills-workshops/fast-intros/animation/README.md

 # Fast intro to animation

-This workshop will be a fast intro to building your first anmiation in JavaScript.
+This workshop will be a fast intro to building your first animation in JavaScript.

 I'll spend 10 minutes demoing the basic elements of making an animation.